AstrobioMike/bit/workflows/genome-summarize-wf/README.md

 # [bit](https://github.com/AstrobioMike/bit) genome-summarize workflow
 This is a [snakemake](https://snakemake.github.io/) workflow for generating and combining genome assembly stats, quality estimates, and taxonomy info.
 Inputs are fasta files of genome assemblies.
+For all workflows available with _bit_, see [here](https://github.com/AstrobioMike/bit?tab=readme-ov-file#workflows).

 ---